| Office: | Home: | |

 Online Course Development, Sociology Department, Fall 2003-Spring 2005.
 Moved large Sociology 100 unit mastery course to online format; supervised transition of course to web-based examination system.
 Supervised further efforts to move course completely online, hired part-time graders for post.

 Advisor, Undergraduate Sociology Club and Alpha Kappa Delta honor society, Fall 2003-Spring 2005.
+Fall 2009-Present.
 Organized student workshop on Careers in Sociology, November 21, 2003.
 Organizing student leadership group for Fall 2004.

-Webmaster, Sociology Department, Fall 2003-Spring 2008.
-Programming, design, and organization of content for department website.
+Sociology Department Website Committee Chair and Webmaster, Fall 2003-Spring 2008.
+Primary responsibility for programming, design, and writing of content for department website.

 Organized Sociology Department colloquium on Recently Published Books, September 10, 2001.